RevelerMediaServices/rall/README.md

 #### JSON

 #### API
-> Application Programming Interface\
+> Application Programming Interface - Interacting with a resource
-  Interacting with a resource, read the API's documentation to understand how to use\
+  1. read the API's documentation to understand how to use
-  1. React components have APIs; interact by passing props
+  2. React components have APIs; interact by passing props
-  2. A class has an API; interact by invoking methods
+  3. A class has an API; interact by invoking methods
-  3. A web service has an API; interact by making network requests
+  4. A web service has an API; interact by making network requests

 #### Network Requests
 > fetch, returns a promise with a response object